Udayagiri and Khandagiri caves

-Udayagiri and Khandagiri Caves, formerly called Kattaka Caves or Cuttack caves, are partly natural & partly artificial caves of archaeological, historical and religious importance near the city of Bhubaneswar in Odisha, India.
+Udayagiri and Khandagiri caves, formerly called Kattaka Gumpha or Cuttack caves, are partly natural and partly artificial caves of archaeological, historical and religious importance 3 km south of the city of Bhubaneswar in Odisha, India.
 The caves are situated on two adjacent hills, Udayagiri and Khandagiri mentioned as Kumari Parvata in the Hathigumpha inscription.
 They have a number of finely and ornately carved caves built during the 1st century BCE.
 It is believed that most of these caves were carved out as residential blocks for Jain monks during the reign of King Kharavela.
 Udayagiri means "Sunrise Hill" and has 18 caves while Khandagiri has 15 caves.

-The caves of Udayagiri and Khandagiri, called lena or leṇa in the inscriptions, these were taken out mostly during the reign of Kharavela for the abode of Jain ascetics.
+The caves of Udayagiri and Khandagiri, called lena or leṇa in the inscriptions, were taken out mostly during the reign of Kharavela for the abode of Jain ascetics.
 The most importance of this group was Ranigumpha in Udayagiri which is a double storeyed monastery.
 Other important caves include Hathi Gumpha, Ananta Gumpha, Ganesha Gumpha, Jaya Vijaya Gumpha, Mancapuri Gumpha, Bagha/Byaghra/Vyaghra Gumpha and Sarpa Gumpha.

-Archaeological Survey of India has listed that Udayagiri and Khandagiri Caves in the list of "Must See" Indian Heritage.
+The Archaeological Survey of India (ASI) has listed that Udayagiri and Khandagiri Caves be in the list of "Must See" Indian Heritage.

-The Udayagiri and Khandagiri Caves are listed as one of the Adarsh Smarak Monument by Archaeological Survey of India.
+The Udayagiri and Khandagiri Caves are listed as one of the Adarsh Smarak Monument by ASI.